 control of data processing

-A Data Transfer Functionality DTF is defined in 6G CN, supporting:
+A Data Transfer Capability is to support:

-establishment, modification, and deletion of data transfer path for data transfer This is done under control of the DCF

-data receiving from data sources
+collecting data from data sources

-data distribution/ to data consumers based on the control by DCF
+data distribution to data consumers

-optionally data processing, e.g. anonymization, desensitization, aggregation, labelling for data, etc.

-(When UE supports Data Collection and Transfer) For standardized data and when applicable, the DTF verifies/matches the requested data to be transferred and the data that is being reported.

-Editor’s note: whether the DTF is needed is FFS, and whether is collocated with the DCF or separated is FFS

-A Data Processing Functionality DPF is defined to provide data processing such as:
+A Data Processing Capability is defined to provide data processing such as:

-data aggregation,
+data aggregation (e.g. multi-source data fusion)

-data anonymization,
+data anonymization

-data pseudonymization,
+data pseudonymization

-data labelling,
+data labelling

 formatting before delivering data to data consumer,

 data analysis

-etc.

-Editor’s note: it is FFS whether the DPF is a separate NF or it is collocated with other functionalities.
+data cleaning

+dataset creation (specifying size, samples, format)

+data alignment

+enforcing quality

+metadata handling

+NOTE X: The details for data anonymization and data pseudonymization mechanism need coordination with SA3.

-A Data Repository Functionality DRF is used for data storage and retrieval, it may perform:
+A Data Repository Capability is used for data storage and retrieval, and may include:

-storing the collected data under the control of DCF
+storing the collected data

-retrieving the data under the control of DCF
+retrieving the data under

-- optionally generating metadata of the stored data, or labelling different data types (e.g., AI data, sensing data, structured data, unstructured data)

-- Optionally DRF could do some processing for the stored data, e.g. generating meta data or labelling the data

-A Data Exposure Functionality DEF supports data exposure to the third party or UE with consideration of service authorization, privacy protection.
+A Data Exposure Capability supports the control of data exposure to the third-party AF with consideration of service authorization, privacy protection and operator policy.

-Editor’s note: How to expose data to 3rd party AF, e.g. via SBI or new interface, invoking new service is FFS
+Access control (e.g. authentication and authorization) for data request from the third party AF

+NOTE x: Access control (e.g. authentication and authorization) for data request from UE is performed by the Data Control Capability when applicable.

-A Data (capability) registration functionality DCRF may support registration of data production capability (e.g. supported data type, data format) by a NF or possibly by a non 6G CN entity (e.g. RAN).
+A Data Registration FCapability may include:

+registration of data production capability (e.g. supported data type, data format) of data source

-Editor’s note: whether the DCRF is needed is FFS, whether it is co-located with other functionalities is FFS
+discovering data and selecting the data source based on registered data production capability

+A Data Agent Capability may support:

+Based on agentic technology, parsing data related requests (e.g., intent-based request, data with quality requirement, customized data) from UE, AF and other network entities

+Sending data request to the Data Control Capability as a data consumer

+NOTE x: whether Data Agent Capability is included and how does it work on parsing data related requests depend on KI#18.

 Common Principles for data collection/transfer

-The data requester (e.g. DCF or possibly other functionalities / NF) in 6G CN sends a data collection/transfer request to the data provider (e.g. data source(s)), the data collection/transfer request contains the configuration about which data to collect and how to transfer the collected data (e.g. addressing information of where to transfer the data).
+The data requester (e.g. Data Control Capability or possibly other functionalities / NF) in 6G CN sends a data collection/transfer request to the data source(s), the data collection/transfer request contains the configuration about which data to collect and how to transfer the collected data (e.g. addressing information of where to transfer the data).
 The data requester may also stop data collection/transfer procedure.

 The data collection/transfer request may also include some data collection termination criteria.

-The data provider transfers the collected data according to the configuration negotiated with the data requester.
+The data source transfers the collected data according to the configuration negotiated with the data requester.

 Editor’s Note: how to transfer the collected data to 6G CN, e.g. via CP, UP, new data plane or tunnel is FFS which may be coordinated with RAN WGs when RAN is involved.

-A data provider (e.g. 6G UE, 6G RAN, and 6G NF) can reject or cancel the data collection or data transfer anytime with consideration of its related status (e.g., for UE: battery status, for RAN or 6G CN NF: load status, this may also be based on a change of subscriber permission status)
+A data source(e.g. 6G UE, 6G RAN, and 6G NF) can reject or cancel the data collection or data transfer anytime with consideration of its related status (e.g., for UE: battery status, for RAN or 6G CN NF: load status, this may also be based on a change of subscriber permission status)

 NOTE: Any impacts of the data framework to RAN will be subject to co-ordination with TSG RAN WGs